naeemmohd/python/Python 301/README.md

 004-How to use Login and Register Forms in Django | [004-Login and Register Forms in Django](https://github.com/naeemmohd/python/tree/master/Python%20301/004-DjangoForms-Login-n-Register)
 005-How to use Local CDNs in Django | [005-Local CDNs in Django](https://github.com/naeemmohd/python/tree/master/Python%20301/005-DjangoForms-LocalCDNs)
 006-How to use Django Apps(Components, Models, CRUD) in Django | [006-Django Apps(Components, Models, CRUD) in Django](https://github.com/naeemmohd/python/tree/master/Python%20301/006-DjangoApps-ComponentsnCRUDnModels)
+007-How to use ListView and DetailView in Django | [007-ListView and DetailView in Django](https://github.com/naeemmohd/python/tree/master/Python%20301/007-Django-ListnDetailsViews)